 Low birth weight was also induced by prenatal stress as observed in the vehicle group compared to the normal and treated groups.
 Prenatal stress increases maternal stress hormones like glucocorticoids and the increased levels restrict blood flow to the placenta, impairing nutrients and oxygen delivery to the fetus which can result in low birth weight [18;22].
 Plant extracts alleviated the reduction of birth weight induced by prenatal stress.
 This suggests that the plant extracts had the ability to reduce the levels of stress hormones (glucocorticoids), improved placental function, enhanced nutrient transfer and overall maternal health which collectively promoted healthier fetal development and contributed to higher birth weights in offsprings.
 These results agree with those of Fotsing et al., [23] who reported the effects of Gladiolus dalenii on the neurochemical, and reproductive changes in rats.

 Brain weight reduction and microencephaly (defined as reduced brain weight relative to body weight) is a key indicator of the central nervous system dysfunction.
 In this study, a decrease in brain, heart, kidney and liver relative weight was observed in litters prenatally stressed.
 This could be as a result of developmental disruption in the fetus since stress hormones such as glucocorticoids can cross the placenta and affect the developing brain and organs; potentially leading to altered neurodevelopment and smaller brain and organ sizes [24].
 Prenatal stress may have also interfered with neurogenesis and the survival of neural cells in the brain; leading to reduced number of neurons and smaller overall brain size [22].
 Prenatal stress also affects maternal blood flow and oxygen delivery to the developing fetus which can lead to insufficient oxygen and nutrient delivery to the developing organs, thereby affecting the proliferation and differentiation of body organs [24;25].
 Different doses of the extracts of E. alba administered to rats resulted to increased weights of brain, heart, kidney and liver compared to the vehicle control group that the stress without treatment in one.
 In other hand prenatally stressed animals showed brain, heart, kidney and liver weights not different from the normal animal.
-Tissue death in stress has been associated with a decrease in organ weight [26], therefore, the increase in organ weights observed in stressed animals after treatment could due to bioactive compounds found in these extracts of E. alba content which may reduce the production of glucocorticoids during stress situations, thus protects cells from damaging effect of stress
+Tissue death in stress has been associated with a decrease in organ weight [26], therefore, the increase in organ weights observed in stressed animals after treatment could due to bioactive compounds found in these extracts of E. alba content which may reduce the production of glucocorticoids during stress situations, thus protects cells from damaging effect of stress.